ssarkar2/notes/quantization/typed_quant/README.md

 # A note on types

 Quantized quantities have an inherent scale/zero associated with them, and essentially different scale/zeroes are different datatypes.

+## Motivation
 If we try to add 2 quantized quantities with differing ranges, we should get a compile time error.
+Encoding quantization parameters as types helps catch errors early and ensures that only compatible quantized values are combined, reducing bugs in numerical code that relies on quantization.

 Note this would be much easier to do as runtime checks, but this note/code is more of an exercise in encoding info in compile type types/checks.

 ## Specs

-### Need to support
 1. Should be able to define quant spec as `scale`/`zero` or `Min`/`Max`
 2. Types of the same range should add, else it should be a compile time error

+## Try 1

 ### Simplification
 1. `Min`/`Max` are defined as ints (though practically they are floats)

-## Design
+### Design
 TL;DR: canonicalization to scale/zero followed by storing the scale/zero as type level metadata (template params or static members).

 1. We need a way to canonilize scale/zero and min/max representation of quantization.